This post is part of the "Definitive Guide To Windows 10 Servicing" blog series.

 - Start your evaluation with the Windows Insider Program releases (4-8 months)

-- Use the initial 3-4 months after Microsoft publishes the new version into the Semi-Annual Channel to run your first pilot testing phase (this phase was previously known as Current Branch).
+- Use the initial 3-4 months after Microsoft publishes the new version into the Semi-Annual Channel to run your first pilot testing phase

 - Then, move into broader deployment once you complete your internal pilot phase.

 - Complete your deployment before the next release of the Semi-Annual Channel version is released.

 Click here to learn more about how to create a repeatable, automated process for an accelerated enterprise deployment.